-Regulation Intent Issue Clarification 19.
-Water, 49 degrees Celsi 19.
-Water, 49 degrees Celsius Each service agency shall have policies and procedures on scalding prevention, which shall ensure that the service agency has a method of temperature control, monitoring and documentation to ensure that in each residence water from a To ensure the safety and comfort of persons receiving residential services.
+Intent lssue Clarification S To ensure the service agency has policies and procedures in place for the safety and comfort of persons receiving residential services.
 To prevent scalding injuries.
-If an agency is inconsistent in recording water temperature would they be cited for noncompliance?
-If the agency is testing and recording the water temperature on a regular basis and the water temperature is consistently recorded below 49 degrees, the requirement would be considered in compliance. faucet is not hotter than 49 degrees Celsius.
-(O.Reg.299/10, 25(4)) Would an agency be cited for non-compliance if they were missing a week of monitoring but are otherwise testing and recording the water temperature on a regular basis?
-The Ministry would be reasonable and consider the circumstances.
-For example, If the ministry is satisfied that the agency noted the error and took steps to ensure that a similar error would not occur again (e.g., by updating and tightening policies, practices and procedures, and/or implementing quality checks on water temperature records, etc.) the agency would not be considered non-compliant.
+If an agency is inconsistent in recording water temperature would they be cited for non-compliance?
+Yes, the agency would be cited for non-compliance if the water temperature is recorded inconsistently.
+The agency must have and follow a method of temperature control, monitoring and documentation to ensure that in each residence water from a faucet is not hotter than 49 degrees Celsius.
+The Ministry would consider the facts of the given circumstances.
+For example, If the ministry is satisfied that the agency noted the error and took steps to ensure that a similar error would not occur again (e.g., by updating and tightening policies, practices and procedures, and/or implementing quality checks on water temperature records, etc.) the agency might not be considered non- compliant.
+T p f s o ensure the service agency has olicies and procedures in place or the safety and comfort of ersons receiving residential ervices.
+To prevent scalding To ensure the service agency has olicies and procedures in place or the safety and comfort of ersons receiving residential ervices.
+To prevent scalding hjuries.
+Would an agency be cited for non-compliance if they were missing a week of monitoring but are otherwise testing and recording the water